sefm-conference/2024/_pages/artifacts.md

 -	an **abstract** that
     *	summarizes the artifact and explains its relation to the paper,
     *	mentions where in the artifact it is documented how to perform the test phase and how to reproduce the results of the paper,
-    * if applicable, provides a description of any **additional special requirements** beyond a VM or Docker image needed to properly run the artifact, e.g. cloud-computing resources, certain hardware,
+    * if applicable, provides a description of any **additional special requirements** beyond a VM or Docker image needed to properly run the artifact, e.g. cloud-computing resources, certain hardware, proprietary software or data,
     * includes an **URL** - we encourage you to provide a DOI - to a **.zip** file of your artifact containing
         +	a **license** file that allows the artifact evaluation committee to evaluate the artifact,
         + a clear **documentation** how to perform the **test phase**, and